Roentgenium: Chemical

 Roentgenium is the ninth member of the 6d series of transition metals.
 Calculations on its ionization potentials and atomic and ionic radii are similar to that of its lighter homologue gold, thus implying that roentgenium's basic properties will resemble those of the other group 11 elements, copper, silver, and gold; however, it is also predicted to show several differences from its lighter homologues.

 Roentgenium is predicted to be a noble metal.
 The standard electrode potential of 1.9 V for the Rg^{3+}/Rg couple is greater than that of 1.5 V for the Au^{3+}/Au couple.
-Roentgenium's predicted first ionisation energy of 1020 kJ/mol almost matches that of the noble gas radon at 1037 kJ/mol.
+Roentgenium's predicted first ionization energy of 1020 kJ/mol almost matches that of the noble gas radon at 1037 kJ/mol.
 Its predicted second ionization energy, 2070 kJ/mol, is almost the same as that of silver.
 Based on the most stable oxidation states of the lighter group 11 elements, roentgenium is predicted to show stable +5 and +3 oxidation states, with a less stable +1 state.
 The +3 state is predicted to be the most stable.
 Roentgenium(III) is expected to be of comparable reactivity to gold(III), but should be more stable and form a larger variety of compounds.
 Gold also forms a somewhat stable −1 state due to relativistic effects, and it has been suggested roentgenium may do so as well: nevertheless, the electron affinity of roentgenium is expected to be around 1.6 eVpar, significantly lower than gold's value of 2.3 eVpar, so roentgenides may not be stable or even possible.

 Diagram of a roentgenium atom with electron shells.